antonroman/dockemu-ansible/README.md

 - the address space 2001:777:1::[0-239].1/64 is for clients.
 - the address space 2001:777:1::[240-255].1/64 is for servers.

-## How to execute command withint each container
+## How to execute command withint a container

 It is possible to execute commands directly within the container.
 To do that you need to check the *container id* with the command: